G33KatWork/RP1-Reverse-Engineering/README.md

 --------

-The RP1 has two Cortex-M3 cores and runs firmware that gets loaded by the first state bootloader running on the videocore.
+The RP1 has two Cortex-M3 cores and runs firmware that gets loaded by the first stage bootloader running on the videocore.
 The code is located on an SPI-EEPROM on the board.

 The EEPROM images can be found in an [offical repo here](https://github.com/raspberrypi/rpi-eeprom)